mercwar/Fire-Gem/README.md

 - A full file navigator (TreeView)
 - A custom AVIS subsystem
 - A local LLM execution wrapper
-- A zero‑bloat Win32 UI (no Electron, no Python runtime)
+- A FAST TRACK Win64 UI with NO RUNTIME , [vb,python,java,apache]
+- A C FILE WIN 10 EXE INCLUDED , TESTED IN THE PROJECT DIRECTORY!

 FIRE‑GEM is built for **speed**, **clarity**, and **total control** over your local AI environment.